ANSSI-FR/AD-control-paths/README.md

 - In neo4j folder:

->     .\bin\neo4j-admin import --into data\databases\adcp.db --id-type string  `
+>     .\bin\neo4j-admin import --database adcp.db --id-type string  `
     --nodes $env:DUMP\Ldap\all_nodes.csv  `
     --relationships $((dir $env:DUMP\relations\*.csv -exclude *.deny.csv) -join ',') `
     --input-encoding UTF-16LE --multiline-fields=true --legacy-style-quoting=false

   Headers-related errors will be raised and can be ignored.
-It is still a good idea to have a look at the bad.log file.
+It is still a good idea to have a look at the import.report file.

 0. Modify Neo4j default configuration file: conf/neo4j.conf